 Nutrient samples were analyzed at sea using a QuAAtro continuous flow analyzer (SEAL Analytical).
-Dissolved silicate, nitrate and nitrite were analyzed using a modification of the method described by Armstrong et al. (1967) and Gordon et al. (1992).
+Dissolved silicate, nitrate, and nitrite were analyzed using a modification of the method described by Armstrong (1967) and Gordon et al. (1992).
 Phosphate was measured with a modification of the Murphy and Riley (1962) protocol and ammonium was analyzed using a modified fluorometric method described by Kerouel and Aminot (1997).
 Samples were collected in 45ml high-density polypropylene screw top tubes which were acid washed and rinsed with sample three times prior to filling.
 Standardizations and cadmium-reduction coil efficiency determinations were performed at the beginning of every run.
 Drift corrections were performed in each run using a high standard inserted before and after sample sets.
+A sample of reference material for nutrients in seawater (RMNS), produced by KANSO technos (www.kanso.co.jp) was included in one run per day to monitor the stability of the calibration standards and make adjustments to nitrate, nitrite, phosphate and silicate values if appropriate.
 Samples not analyzed immediately after collection were refrigerated and run the following day.